 If there is one factor that can make or break a CBI Programme, it’s due diligence.
 Experts have said due diligence is the cornerstone of the industry and lays the foundation for what makes a successful programme that stands the test of time.
 It is essential to have a multi-layered process that utilises both internal and external agencies to conduct a thorough investigation that ensures the applicant can prove a clean source of funds.

 The Caribbean, a pioneering region for CBI, has mastered the art of due diligence, perfecting the system throughout its decades of experience.
-This year’s annual CBI Index recognised the region’s authority in providing efficient security checks, which awarded Dominica, Grenada and St Kitts and Nevis with perfect scores for their due diligence.
+This annual CBI Index recognises the region’s authority in providing efficient security checks.
+Countries that top the charts every time include Dominica, Grenada, Saint Lucia and St Kitts and Nevis.

 Ensuring a robust due diligence framework is directly linked to the programme’s reputation.
 If its international standing is endangered, so is its future.

-Effectively, CBI Programme should help support the economy by creating jobs while contributing to national development.
+Effectively, CBI Programmes help support the economy by creating jobs while contributing to national development.
 Most programmes commonly have two investment channels: a contribution to a government fund or real estate purchase.
 These investment options should work together to create a diverse economy.

-However, over-reliance on real estate can tip the scales considerably since investments go directly to developers and not wider society.
-Cyprus made the mistake of making its real estate route the cheapest option under its programme, which meant that investors rarely opted for the fund.
+Cyprus’ Citizenship by Investment Programme had real estate as the cheapest route to citizenship.
+Subsequently this meant that investors rarely opted for the fund.
 This also contributed to property prices skyrocketing, meaning that locals were priced out of buying homes which triggered economic instability and political backlash.

 Evolve, Evolve, Evolve